Boryana-Mihaylova/WaitZero/README.md

 - reduce waiting in crowded areas
 - give people real-time queue updates
 - make staff workflows easier and more organized

+The application is deployed as a live demo with a cloud database and real-time ticket flow.

+---

+## Live Demo

+The application is deployed and available online.
+You can create your own user account via the Register page and test the full ticket flow.

+---

+## Demo Admin

+Use the demo admin account to access the staff panel and manage the queue.

+- **Username:** admin
+- **Password:** admin123
+- **Staff panel:** /staff/panel
 ---

 ## Tech stack